-Zagorski Strukli, a traditional Croatian comfort food, pillowy cheese dumplings baked with cream.
+Zagorski Strukli, a traditional Croatian comfort food of pillowy cheese dumplings baked with cream.

 (Adapted from The Best of Croatian Cooking by Liliana Pavicic and Gordana Pinker-Mosher.)

 1 tablespoon vegetable oil